pybash1/UnHackable/README.md

 ***
 # Supported Platforms:

 Currently only Windows is supported.
-I hopw to bring suppost for MacOS along the next update!
+I hope to bring suppost for MacOS along the next update!
 ***
 Screenshots :point_down: